 Student must submit a paper TASFA (Texas Application for State Financial Aid) with all applicable documents by the January 15 deadline to the One Stop Enrollment Center, in order to be reviewed for potential funding.
 There are both English and Spanish language versions of the TASFA available.
 For 2020-2021, independent students must submit a 2018 IRS tax transcript or signed tax return.
 Parents of dependent students should submit their 2018 IRS tax transcript or signed tax return.
 Non-tax filers, who were not required to file based on IRS income thresholds, must provide a breakdown of living expenses and source(s) of income covering those expenses.
 Male students must register with Selective Service and provide proof they have registered or are not required to register.

 - Helpful Tip: For a quick and easy way to submit your TASFA documents, use our Financial Aid Document Uploader.
 Need help?
-Visit our FAQ page.
+Visit our document upload page.

 - The HB1403 program requires that the student meet Satisfactory Academic Progress requirements.

 - Offer notifications will be sent in mid to late July.

 - This program is not available in the summer terms.